- Handmade by skilled artisans

-This rectangular dish is a good size to cook casseroles or other traditional dishes.
-I know it isn't very Spanish, but I cook cornbread in this kind of cazuela and bring it directly from the oven to the table.
+This rectangular dish is a good size to cook empanadas or other traditional dishes.
+We find it so versatile we use it for evereything - we prepare cornbread in this kind of cazuela and bring it directly from the oven to the table.

-The terra cotta keeps the cornbread nice and warm for quite a long time.
+The terra cotta keeps the meal nice and warm for quite a long time, even after serving at the table.
 It is still hot when the family wants seconds.
 The glaze on the cazuela contains no lead.
 It is safe for all cooking applications and is 2.5 inches deep.